credential-handler/chapi.io/index.md

     <a href="developers/verifiers" class="btn2">for VC Verifiers </a>
 </p>

-## How do I integrate my application into the CHAPI Playground?
+## Join the Verifiable Credential Playground
 Interested in making your Verifier/Issuer/Wallet available for experimentation?
-See the Integration Guide and FAQ for the CHAPI Playground.
+See the Integration Guide and FAQ for the [Verifiable Credential Playground](https://vcplayground.org/).

 <p class="button-row">
-    <a href="developers/playgroundfaq" class="btn2">CHAPI Playground FAQ</a>
+    <a href="developers/playgroundfaq" class="btn2">VC Playground FAQ</a>
 </p>

 [CHAPI](https://w3c-ccg.github.io/credential-handler-api/) and [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) are the result of open collaboration through the World Wide Web Consortium (W3C).
 You can find more information and join the discussion at the [W3C Credentials Community Group](https://www.w3.org/community/credentials/).